MediaComem/comem-archidep/ex/docker-compose-todolist.md

-If you performed the [horizontal scaling exercise with the Fibscale application](./fibscale-deployment.md), you may recall that configuring horizontal scaling with Systemd was fairly complex.
+If you performed the [horizontal scaling exercise with the Fibscale application](./fibscale-deployment.md), you may recall that configuring horizontal scaling with systemd was fairly complex.

 Do you know what it takes to perform horizontal scaling on your server with Docker Compose?